 Yes, building a disposable email account is sort of possible on Gmail but it requires some work on your part as well.
 The way to do this is to use aliases.
 You see, you can append anything in the front of your Gmail address followed by the plus sign and it will still direct to your inbox.
-Once you’ve settled on the alias, you can simply set up a filter which throws every email addressed to that ID straight into the trash.
+Once you’ve settled on the alias, you can simply set up a filter that throws every email addressed to that ID straight into the trash.
 Here’s how to do it,

 - First, pick an alias.
 For instance, I’ll go with “spam”.
 Therefore, my disposable email address is “[email protected]”.

 - Next, you need to develop a filter on Gmail.
-To do this, head over to your Gmail inbox, click the little cog wheel icon on the top right corner and enter settings.
+To do this, head over to your Gmail inbox, click the little cogwheel icon on the top right corner, and enter settings.

 - You’ll find a tab called “Filters and Blocked Addresses” there.
 Open it.

 - In the window, enter your disposable email address in the “To” field, and click the “create filter with this search” option.

 - Now, you can choose what would you like to do with that incoming message.
 I would suggest checking the “Skip the inbox” and “Delete it” boxes.